jfederico/recordrtc-rails_annotations/README.md

 ### NOTES

-* xmlUrl = the generated url
-* generatedXML = the generated xml in the container
 * As of yet, no known way to attach blob to file input in form, so a mock-form sent as XHR FormData is necessary in lieu of form_for
 * Some other controllers (such as registration) had CSS/JS in a file that did not match the controller name (registration had CSS in guide); eventually these styles will have to be added to their own file
 * Cannot separate concerns for React files